-With throttle lever(s) or throttle/shifter controller at idle, move throttle/shifter controller or shift lever to the desired position.
+With throttle lever at idle position, move shifter lever to the desired direction.

 Slowly accelerate to reach deeper water.
-Do not apply full throttle until the engines are warm.
+Do not apply full throttle until engine is warm.

-In shallow water, shells, sand, pebbles or other objects could be drawn up by the jet pumps and thrown rearward.
+In shallow water, shells, sand, pebbles or other objects could be drawn up by the jet pump and thrown rearward.